LibraryCarpentry/lc-python-intro/episodes/02-variables.md

 - Variables must be created before they are used.
 - Variables can be used in calculations.
 - Use an index to get a single character from a string.
-- Use a slice to get a substring.
+- Use a slice to get a portion of a string.
 - Use the built-in function `len` to find the length of a string.
 - Python is case-sensitive.
 - Use meaningful variable names.